JeanneGandon/DataAnalyticsGoogleCertification/README.md

 device fitness data could help unlock new growth opportunities for the company.
 You have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights you discover will then help guide marketing strategy for the company.
-You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy<p>
+You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy. <p>

 **Data Analysis Process:**<p>